minamotooRin/fastDFS-server/README.md

 ## Compile

 Based on FastDFS & libevent.
-You need install libevent and libfastcommon for compiling.
+You need to install libevent and libfastcommon for compiling.
 Before running FileCacheProxy, you should deploy your fastDFS properly, and modify `FileCacheProxy.conf` correspondingly.

 ## Usage

-Just execute the compile result `main`, or using `nohup`:
+Just execute the compiling result `main`, or using `nohup`:
 ```
 nohup ./build/main 2>&1 &
 ```